tamagui/tamagui/next.md

 - vscode plugin to highlight the current node your cursors inside of in dom
 - blur prop built in ?

+- VSCode - "move to design system" action:
+  - grab a selection of any styled() or functional component
+  - moves it into your design system
+  - updates index.ts there
+  - updates imports in app